Pharmaceutical Sciences (PHS)

 Restrictions: Enrollment is limited to Doctoral or Graduate level students.

-This course covers in depth the various steps in the process of filing drug approval applications.
+This graduate level course covers in depth the various steps in the process of filing drug approval applications inclusive of processes involved in all FDA-regulated therapies such as cell gene therapy.

 PHS 761 Pharmaceutical Product Dev (3 credits)